-CMCA & The Vanguard School have several students who are budding rocket scientists.
+The Vanguard School has several students who are budding rocket scientists.
 The two primary programs are "TARC" (Team America Rocketry Challenge) and NASA's "SLI" (Student Launch Initiative).

-In 2012, we have three teams and 17 students participating in TARC, the most ever.
-Two of the teams are reprogramming an existing open-source flight computer to eliminate variables in motor thrust typically found in “hobby motors” we use in TARC.
+In 2012, we had three teams and 17 students participating in TARC, the most ever.
+Two of the teams reprogrammed an existing open-source flight computer to eliminate variables in motor thrust typically found in “hobby motors” we use in TARC.
 If we can get this strategy to work, it should give us a leg up on the competition.
-The third team has decided to go with the KISS principal, and focus on finding the most consistent motor.
+The third team decided to go with the KISS principal, and focus on finding the most consistent motor.
 Our work and flights are fully documented here.

 We placed FIFTH in the 2008 TARC National Finals.
-Click here to read an article documenting their amazing story.
-Their achievement was recognized by the Colorado Springs Rocket Society...click here to read all about it!
+Click here to read an article documenting their amazing story

 Learn More By Clicking on the Links Below!